 “I would like to take this word querencia beyond its ordinary meaning and suggest that it applies to our challenge in the modern world, that our search for a querencia is both a response to threat and a desire to find out who we are.
 And the discovery of a querencia, I believe, hinges on the perfection of a sense of place.“

 What then?
 If anthropogenic climate change will wipe away much of the familiar characteristics we associate with home, what hope have we of rediscovering any sense of querencia?
 The way I see it, querencia is always waiting for rediscovery, regardless of exterior changes.
 The plant and animal species around us may shift along with climate regimes.
-But what won’t shift is our human capacity to open our hearts to the other-than-human even in the midst of heartbreak and find a new sense of belonging, one that’s based on proposition instead of imposition.
-Generations of settlers have started over in the same way as they’ve relocated due to war, economics, religion, or climate stress, and they’ve always carried the old stories with them.
+But what won’t shift is our human capacity to open our hearts to the nonhuman even in the midst of heartbreak and find a new sense of belonging, one that’s based on proposition instead of imposition.
+Generations of settlers have started over in the same way as they’ve relocated due to war, economics, religion, or climate stress, and they’ve always carried the vital stories with them.
 We’ll all have to make this leap of faith too if we want to create a future world worth living in, one where we’re not consumed with regret and self-recrimination.

 I don’t feel like Rhode Island will be my new querencia.
 I may meet key people who will point the direction in my ongoing journey.
 But ultimately, I feel like my final destination – my longed-for home-place where I can firmly face the challenges of my life – is elsewhere.
-I intend to document in this online space my search for querencia and where the journey takes me.
+I intend to document in this online space my search for querenciaand where the journey takes me.
 For now, though, I am making myself as comfortable as possible in the Ocean State.

-In the dream, I am walking with a companion through the woods.
+I am walking with a companion through the woods.
 Up ahead, a golden, glowing orb is blowing through the trees like paper caught in the wind.
 I understand the orb to be what I most desire in life right now: complete physical, mental, and emotional healing.
 My companion, an older male, gestures to the orb and says, “If you want it, you must ask the trees, the birds, and the wind for help.”

 At this point in our walk, we approach a diminutive ash tree that looks like it’s infested with the emerald ash borer.
 Despite its sickly appearance, I approach it and do as my companion told me.
 “Ash tree,” I say.
 “Please help me heal.”

-The moment those words are out of my mouth, a rapid sequence of events ensue.
+The moment those words are out of my mouth, a rapid sequence of events ensues.
 The ash widens and shoots upwards to the sky to the point where it is one of the tallest trees in the forest.
 Its trunk and foliage is framed by a blazing fire, but not the fire of destruction; in front of me is the fire of creation and vitality.
 Next, the golden orb is caught in the updraft of the fire until it is held aloft above the ash tree, motionless.
 Two small birds appear out of thin air, and I understand them to be the spirit of the wind.
 They catch the golden orb in their talons and start circling towards the ground, right to where I was standing.

 I had that dream in early May of this year, when the Northeastern US was descending the first, destructive surge of COVID-19 in this country.
 So sickness was on many peoples’ minds.
 Discussions were also cropping up online and in the news media about how the relative helplessness of human immune systems in the face of the novel coronavirus mirrors the violence being visited upon nature in the form of habitat destruction, overexploitation, and pollution.
 You’ve probably heard the meme by now: humans are a virus on the planet, and COVID is an antibody.
 Proponents of such an idea point to the images of clearer skies and frolicking wildlife in locked down regions as proof: “See?
-Earth is so much healthier without humans.”
+Earth is so much healthier without humans!”

 I disagree.
 The proposition that humans are uniquely suited for annihilation is born of the same anthropocentrism that, in a different spirit, would suggest we are god-anointed masters of the planet.
 Not only is human erasure from nature philosophically questionable, though.
 It’s also historically myopic.
 In many parts of the world, natural ecosystems have coevolved with human land use.
-Large swaths of North America, for example, were periodically burned by indigenous Americans prior to European settlement.
-For America’s first people, these fires improved hunting, foraging and horticultural conditions.
-For the other-than-human environment, periodic burns created mosaics of varied natural community types that incubated a diverse range of specialist plant and animal species.
+Large swaths of North America, for instance, were periodically burned by indigenous Americans prior to European settlement.
+For America’s first people, these fires improved hunting, foraging, and horticultural conditions.
+For the nonhuman environment, periodic burns created mosaics of varied natural community types that incubated a diverse range of specialist plant and animal species.
 In southeastern Massachusetts, the entire coastal pine barrens ecoregion evolved to be fire dependent; according to early Pilgrim settlers, the indigenous Wampanoag people set fire to alternating portions of the landscape twice per year.
 In the absence of this human intervention, generalist, overgrown oak forests are replacing the pine barrens at the expense of rare species like the barrens buckmoth and the grasshopper sparrow.

 My dream seemed to suggest that this hands-off approach to the landscape won’t work.
-Humans and non-human nature need each other to thrive, and intentional burning is just one way that we have achieved the end of mutual health.
+Humans and nonhuman nature need each other to thrive, and intentional burning is just one way that we have achieved the end of mutual health.
 Large-scale burning no longer takes place in southeastern Massachusetts.
 There are, however, a number of ecological restoration projects in the area, and I visited several to see for myself how a cultural presence in the landscape is beneficial.

 My first visit was to the Coonamessett River.
-The Connamessett is fed by coldwater springs and runs less than three miles through the heart of Falmouth on Cape Cod.
+The Connamessett is fed by coldwater springs and runs less than five miles through the heart of Falmouth on Cape Cod.
 The river used to be a rich spawning ground for eels, herring, and brook trout.
 Since the 18th century, dam construction to power mills has blocked many of these native fish from their spawning sites.
 Impoundments for cranberry farming have also created obstacles for migrating fish, while the obstruction of the river’s flow by both mills and impoundments raised water temperatures beyond what many native fish could tolerate.
 Since 2015, the Town of Falmouth has been working with conservation organizations to restore the Coonamessett River to its original state.
 So far, a cranberry bog has been converted to a naturalized wetland, wet meadows have been planted along the Coonamessett’s banks, several of the dams that used to impede the river’s flow have been removed, and improved fish ladders have been installed on dams that cannot be dismantled.